 Use Two Way Authentication

-For additional security you can activate two way authentication.
+For additional security, you can activate two-way authentication.
 The only con to this is that you would need to have your phone with you all the time.

-What if Someone Already Hacked Your Website?
+What If Someone Already Hacked Your Website?

 You can still recover from this miserable event.
-Try to regain admin access of your site.
+Try to regain admin access to your site.
 If your password was changed, you can simply get access again by using the ‘forgot password’ option.
 If this has failed, get in touch with your hosting provider.

 Change All Your Backend Passwords